sicariodublin/expences_tracker/README.md

 * App.css — styling for forms, tables, modals, and dark mode
 * Other assets and components (e.g. modal, form-group styles)

+##License
+This project is open-source and available under the MIT License.